Modeling 100% Electrified Transportation in NYC: Commuter Model

 \subsection{Commute Data Collection}

 Individuals’ commutes and demographics are obtained from the 2019 American Community Survey (ACS) \cite{uscencus} via the IPUMS USA \cite{ruggles2020ipums} online database.
 The raw data includes demographic information regarding age, gender, race, and education level, residential and work information including income, industry of occupation, usual hours worked per week, place of residence, place of work, typical means of transportation to work, time of arrival at work and ownership of dwelling, as well as disability information.
 Place of residence and work are provided at the the Public Use Microdata Area (PUMA) level.
 In this work, we consider commuters who either work or live in New York County (Manhattan).
-The primary means of transportation to work is the mode that was used on most days or was used to cover the greatest distance if the trip to work usually required more than one method of transportation.
-Lastly, we obtain commuting distances by calculating the Cartesian distance between the centroids of each home and place-of-work PUMA using PostGIS.
+The available data provides the primary means of transportation to work,i.e., the mode used on most days or to cover the greatest distance if the commute requires more than one mode of transportation.
+Lastly, we obtain conservative commuting distances as the Cartesian distance between the centroids of each home and place-of-work PUMA using PostGIS.

 We categorize commute modes from the ACS data in conjunction with emerging trends like electric scooters to the following groups: transit (subway, commuter rail, bus, ferry), car (autos including private vehicle and taxicab, motorcycle), micro-mobility (bicycle, walk, scooter) and work-from-home (WFH).
 These categories capture the primary commuting choices in the subsequently derived scenarios.